A guide for single Christian women

 5. Learn to steward your household

-I felt like a real grown-up.
+This makes me feel like a real grown-up.

 6. Become the best version of yourself

 One of the benefits of being single is that you have time.
-But are you motivated?

 7. Spend time with other Christian Singles

-Nothing beats community with other believers that can lift you up when you are having a bad day and relate to your burden.
+Nothing beats community with other believers.
+They can lift you up when you are having a bad day and relate to your struggles.

 8. Practice self-care

-That day is about nothing and no-one else but me!
-On that day I celebrate myself, my life and the little things that make life worthwhile.
+That day is about nothing and no one else but me!
+On that day I celebrate myself, my life, and the little things that make life worthwhile.